yasminagaye1/Chippy/GraphReport.md

 ******
 *I have found a way to send rewards and qvalues (archQdic) from
-    experiment.py to runners.py, which contains the monitor() *Montor() will check if the actual rewards is less than the expected reward.
+    experiment.py to runners.py, which contains the monitor()

+*Montor() will check if the actual rewards is less than the expected
+    reward.

 *Our class model will then check the archQdic to see if we have
     seen the pattern before.
 If so then figure out how to make chippy use the qvalues from archQdic

+NOTES
+******
+*Runners now correctly collects the best and latest
+    rewards and experiments

+*How to let qlearner use previously saved table
+    to navigate grid

+*Thinking of following this pattern runners-> runner.reset->
+    walker.reset -> grid.reset -> square.reset